dementia

 For over 10 years I worked as an external training consultant to Alzheimer's Society.
 Our beliefs and approach as a team are outlined in 5 publications which I have authored entitled the 'Feelings Matter Most' series, published by Alzheimer's Society.

-I have an appointment as a Visitng Senior fellow in teh Divisional of health and Social Care, University of Surrey and hold the Honorary degree award of Doctor of the University (DUniv).
+I have an appointment as a Visiting Senior fellow in the School of Health and Social Care, University of Surrey and hold the Honorary degree award of Doctor of the University (DUniv).

 In 2009 I worked as a Dementia Care Consultant to the BBC for the programme 'Can Gerry Robinson Fix Dementia Care Homes' believing this was the most powerful way to get the message across that dementia care could be so different.